Sub-commentaries (Theravāda): Ṭīkās on the Abhidhamma Commentaries

+Other Notes

-There are other tikas without this official recognition, some printed, some surviving in manuscript, some apparently lost.
-The name tika is also applied to commentaries on all non-canonical works, such as the Mahāvaṃsa.
-There are also some sub-commentaries in vernacular languages.
+There are other ṭīkās without official recognition—some printed, some preserved in manuscript, and others apparently lost.
+The term ṭīkā is also applied to commentaries on **non-canonical works**, such as the Mahāvaṃsa.
+Additionally, there exist various sub-commentaries in **vernacular Burmese and other local languages**.

-Extracts from some of these works have been translated, usually along with translations of commentaries.
+Extracts from some of these works have been translated, usually alongside translations of the original commentaries.